-We welcome comments from members of the public to make our services as efficient and effective as possible.
-If you have any suggestions regarding the meeting you have attended, you can send these via governance@braintree.gov.uk
+We welcome comments to make our services as efficient and effective as possible.
+If you have any suggestions regarding the meeting you have attended, you can send these to governance@braintree.gov.uk

-PUBLIC SESSION Page
+PUBLIC SESSION

 1 Apologies for Absence

-2 Declarations of Interest To declare the existence and nature of any Disclosable Pecuniary Interest, other Pecuniary Interest or Non-Pecuniary Interest relating to items on the agenda having regard to the Code of Conduct for Members and having taken appropriate advice where necessary before the meeting.
+2 Declarations of Interest

+To declare the existence and nature of any Disclosable Pecuniary Interest, other Pecuniary Interest, or Non-Pecuniary Interest relating to Items on the Agenda having regard to the Code of Conduct for Members and having taken appropriate advice where necessary before the meeting.

-3 Minutes of the Previous Meeting To approve as a correct record the minutes of the meeting of the Licensing Committee held on 18th July 2018 (copy previously circulated).
+3 Minutes of the Previous Meeting

+To approve as a correct record the Minutes of the meeting of the Licensing Committee held on 28th July 2021 (copy previously circulated).

-4 Public Question Time (See paragraph above)
+4 Public Question Time

-5 Gambling Licensing Policy Statement - Revised 2019 4 - 50

-6 Animal Welfare Licensing 51 - 66
+(See paragraph above)